Preconditioned Flow Matching: Introduction

+Motivated by this understanding, we propose a mitigation approach for flow matching: \emph{preconditioning}.
+In its broader form, preconditioning refers to strategies that reshape the geometry of the learning problem without modifying the underlying generative process.
+This should be distinguished from standard latent generative modeling, where an autoencoder or VAE is used primarily to obtain a compact representation for efficient generation.
+Nevertheless, such latent spaces need not be isotropic or well-conditioned for the subsequent flow matching regression problem.
+Preconditioning is therefore complementary to latent flow matching and latent diffusion: it can be applied either in data space or on top of an existing latent representation to further improve the conditioning of the intermediate FM path.
+In our setting, this requires an additional preconditioning stage and associated design choices, \textit{but the overhead is targeted at improving the geometry of the downstream flow matching problem rather than merely increasing model capacity}.

-\paragraph{Contributions.} Our main contributions are: \begin{itemize}[itemsep=0pt, topsep=0pt, left=0pt] \item A theoretical analysis of the optimization process in flow and score matching, revealing how data anisotropy governs the optimization speed. \item A principled preconditioning framework, inspired by numerical linear algebra, that improves convergence without changing model architecture or sampling procedures. \item We experiment with a number of datasets, from 2D points to MNIST and other image datasets, and demonstrate the novelty of our method. \end{itemize}
+\paragraph{Contributions.} Our main contributions are: (i) A theoretical analysis of the optimization process in flow matching, revealing how data anisotropy governs the optimization speed. (ii) A principled precondition-then-match framework that improves the conditioning of the downstream FM regression problem while leaving the main flow architecture and sampling ODE unchanged. (iii) Identification and derivation of FM-specific consequences of this regression geometry: small FM loss can hide large velocity error in low-variance directions; scalar time-reweighting cannot remove fixed-time directional stiffness, and preconditioning changes the covariance of the FM path itself rather than merely rescaling the objective. (iv) We experiment with a number of datasets, from 2D points to MNIST and other image datasets, and demonstrate the novelty of our method.